markjsc/FizzBuzz/Readme.md

 ## CI Build

-I used [Travis-CI](https://travis-ci.org) for the CI build.
-It basically builds the solution, runs the tests, and creates a NuGet package that could be deployed.
+This uses [Travis-CI](https://travis-ci.org) for the CI build.
+It basically builds the solution and runs the tests.
+If I had plans to deploy this, I would also package it (NuGet pack) and push it (likely with Octo.exe).
-(Since I don't have an environment where I can deploy, the package will just remain in the ether for now.)